iChat1

 Buddy List top

-Ok so iChat is up and running with your Real Name or Screen Name across the top (It is a drop down since ichat 4 to change between the two) but no Buddies and you want to add them.
+Ok so iChat is up and running with your Real Name or Screen Name across the top (It is a drop down since iChat 4 to change between the two) but no Buddies and you want to add them.

 Buddy List Bottom